superholz/hexagonal-backend-assignment/README.md

 - business logic to check if something exists - exception there be domain exception and probably not in repository
 - add validation for value in measurment upon creation
-- upon deletion of pationt also measurements should be deleted
-- add status when measurement is shared